 Things to Avoid

 As well, do not bombard the interviewer’s inbox or voicemail with messages.
-A single follow-up thank you email or phone call usually does the trick.
-If you have yet to hear from the company after a substantial amount of time, simply sent a quick email stating that you appreciated the opportunity to speak with them and that you are still interested in the job.
+A single follow-up thank you email, or phone call usually does the trick.
+If you have yet to hear from the company after a substantial amount of time, sent a quick email stating that you appreciated the opportunity to speak with them and are still interested in the job.

 Wrapping it up!

-Would you like further assistance with drafting a winning thank you email or letter?
-Contact Candace today at email@example.com or toll-free 1-877-738-8052.
+Do you want assistance with drafting a winning thank you email or letter?
+Contact Candace today at firstname.lastname@example.org or toll-free at 1-877-738-8052.